Updated: Jul 25

 Consider the difference between the runway heading and the wind direction.
 Reference this number on the crosswind clock and you can estimate how much of the wind makes up the crosswind component.

-For example, on approach to runway 26, you are advised that the wind is 300/18.
-You can see that there is a 40° difference between the runway heading (260°) and the wind direction (300°).
-Referencing 40° on the crosswind clock shows that half of the wind speed is the crosswind component.
+For example, on approach to runway 26, you are advised that the wind is 290/18.
+You can see that there is a 30° difference between the runway heading (260°) and the wind direction (290°).
+Referencing 30° on the crosswind clock shows that the crosswind component is half of the wind speed.
 Therefore the crosswind component is 9kts.
+If the wind direction is between one of the quarters, for example 40° off runway heading, then you can make an estimate, or round up to the nearest quarter (45°).

 If you know the crosswind component, you can judge whether it is within the aircraft's limitations and select the appropriate approach configuration.
 Where the wind is more than 60° off runway heading, you may assume that it is entirely crosswind.